hassansuhaib/100-days-of-code/log.md

 ### Day 25: March 8, 2020.

 **Today's Progress:** I was traveling today so I had less time to spent coding, but I managed to learn about objects in JavaScript on @freeCodeCamp.
 TBH I don't like the syntax of objects in JavaScript compared to C++ and Java.
 Peace ✌️

+### Day 26: March 9, 2020.

+**Today's Progress:** I started working on Project 4 in Responsive Web Design @freeCodeCamp.
+Completed almost 60% of  it.
+Was not in the mood today but still forced myself into coding.